egonelbre/spark/programming-parts/basics-of-programming.rst

 We found several skills here: shifting through the different meanings of the program, destroying your assumptions and misconceptions.
 Capablity of understanding flaws in your thinking and correct them as needed to match the program.
 If something seems weird, it's because you assume some invalid behaviour.

-	The only thing, that shows what a program does, is what it actually does.

 Making things concrete
 ----------------------

 One thing that is most visible thing about programming is writing programs.
 Since computers are very, very stupid we need to get from some vague idea to the actual implementation.
-We need to explain every single detail until there is no though required to follow the instrutions.
+We need to explain every single detail until there is no thought required to follow the instrutions.

 Let's consider a "box moving from left to right".
 How to turn this into code?
 One easy way is to recursively specify each single part in some convenient pseudocode until it resembles the language you are writing in, and finally make it compilable.